jensendarren/machine-learning-with-python/5-Data-Mining-and-Machine-Learning/README.md

 Open up the [PCA.ipynb](/examples/PCA.ipynb) file and dig in!

 In the exerciese we reduce the 4 dimensions down to just 2.
 You can see the three different types of Iris are still clustered pretty well.
 If you think about it, this probably works well because the overall size of an individual flower probably makes both the petal and sepal sizes increase by a similar amount.

+## Data Warehousing